 We can pinpoint that the issue is down to what is used (the science; validity and reliability of the instrument) and the way it is used (the art; integration into the company culture, organisation feedback fitness, communication strategy, time availability of respondents etc. etc.) The problem is that most research looks at ‘the what’ or just the step by step process.
-We believe that usually, the art trumps the science when looking at the negative impact it can have on the process.
+We believe that usually, the art trumps the PLANT SCIENCE when looking at the negative impact it can have on the process.

 Here at CR systems, we have a proven history of designing and implementing 360 feedback systems for nearly 20 years.
 We see how important it can be as a tool to support the development of teams and individuals in businesses.
 We get so frustrated when we see what a mixed reception the software receives as we know how great it can be.
 Therefore we thought we would create an overview of the pros and cons of using 360 Feedback and along the way highlight some of the areas that differentiate the best implementations.
 Check out our free 360 degree feedback survey to see for yourself.

 Why 360° Feedback?